SouthbankSoftware/proofable/docs/contribution/update_documentation.md

 2. Make changes to Markdown files in `docs` directory, which will trigger the dev server to hot-reload the docs in the browser.
 This is a good way for to preview the changes.
 Please note that anything other than a symbolic link or a Markdown file in `docs` will be copied to `docs_output/book/html` by `make doc-dev` or `mmake doc-build` then be synced to `docs_output/gh-pages` by `make doc-deploy` with extraneous files removed.
 So if you want to add a file to `gh-pages`, add to `docs` first, otherwise that file will be deleted during the syncing

+Notes:

-3. If you have changed the Node SDK code, you need to regenerate the Node SDK reference at `docs_output/gh-pages/node_sdk/reference`
+- If you have changed the Node SDK code, you need to regenerate the Node SDK reference at `docs_output/gh-pages/node_sdk/reference`

     ```zsh
     make doc-node
     ```
+- If you want to temporarily ignore a link when building the docs, you can add it to `output.linkcheck.exclude` in `book.toml`.
+Please remember to remove it after you have fixed your problem

 ## Deploy updated docs